rajendrasatpute/healthstatsfree-tnc/index.md

 ## Welcome to Health Stats App!

-These terms and conditions outline the rules and regulations for the use of Health Stats App.
+These terms and conditions outline the rules and regulations for the use of "Health Stats App - Free".

 This document was last updated on May 9, 2021

 The following terminology applies to these Terms and Conditions:
-“User”, “You” and “Your” refers to you, the person using Health Stats App.
+“User”, “You” and “Your” refers to you, the person using "Health Stats App - Free".
-“Developer” refers to the developer of the Health Stats Ap.
+“Developer” refers to the developer of the "Health Stats App - Free".
-“This app” refers to the Health Stats App and related products or services.
+“This app” refers to the "Health Stats App - Free" and related products or services.
 Any use of the above terminology or other words in the singular, plural, capitalisation and/or he/she or they, are taken as interchangeable and therefore as referring to same.

 ### Acceptance of these terms